Phase Object Reconstruction for 4D-STEM using Deep Learning: Results Discussion

-To analyze the spatial frequency achieved by each method, the Fourier transformed (FT) images are presented as well (figure \ref{fig:superresolution}-b, d, e).
-The circle in the FT SSB image indicates twice the range of the convergence angle, which is the upper limit of the spatial frequency of this reconstruction method\citep{SSB_RODENBURG1993304}.
-This limitation indeed eliminates all the frequency components beyond, and the resolution of both CNN reconstruction results can surpass this circle, regardless of the DF information being considered or not.
-The existence of high frequency components despite the DF information being removed, as shown in figure \ref{fig:superresolution}-b, is due to that the positioning of the object patches is done with sub pixel precision, and thus features of higher spatial frequency can be created by combining multiple low frequency components shifted slightly with respect to each other.
-This also suggests that the resolution of the CNN reconstruction depends on both the sampling density in real space and the step size used for scanning the probe.
-This super-resolution beyond the limitations given by the optical system, whether stemming from DF information or a small scan size, results in finer details in the reconstructed image, such as better resolvable peaks of close atom pairs as illustrated in the line profiles over four close atoms in figure \ref{fig:superresolution}-g.
+To analyze the spatial frequency achieved by each method, the Fourier transformed (FT) images are presented as well (figure \ref{fig:superresolution}-d, e).
+The circle in the FT SSB image indicates twice the range of the convergence angle ($\alpha$), which is the upper limit of the spatial frequency of this reconstruction method\citep{SSB_RODENBURG1993304}, and therefore all the frequency components beyond are eliminated.
+The reconstruction of the CNN successfully retrieves components beyond this limitation, also reflected in the ability to distinguish atoms with very short spacing in between, as can be seen in the atom pairs profile (figure \ref{fig:superresolution}-c)